anudeepthika/calculate-behaviour2/addition.md

   When I enter "first fractional number"
   And I press "+" button
-  And I enter "second fractoinal number"
+  And I enter "second fractional number"
   And I press "=" button

   Then I see the "added sum" as the fractional number